isomerpages/moe-corporationpri/_departments/English.md

 uses research-based teaching strategies and age-appropriate materials to engage students as they learn to effectively use the English Language.
-The teaching approaches and resources are designed to deliver the outcomes of English Language Syllabus 2010</p>
+The teaching approaches and resources are designed to deliver the outcomes of English Language Syllabus 2010.</p>
 <h3><strong>Rich Learning Experiences</strong></h3>
 <p>To nurture the joy of learning and in tandem with the school’s total curriculum
-framework, the following programmes will provide the opportunity for CPS students. to stimulate interest and curiosity so that they can explore and discover interests and enrich their learning experiences.</p>
+framework, the following programmes will provide the opportunity for CPS students to stimulate interest and curiosity so that they can explore and discover interests and enrich their learning experiences.</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>